 For each You must meet the following emission limitation, except during periods of startup During periods of startup you must 1.
-2SLB stationary RICE construction or reconstruction between December 19, 2002 and Minimize the engine's time spent at idle and minimize the engine's startup time at startup to a period needed for appropriate and safe loading of the engine, not to exceed 30 minutes, after which time the non-startup emission limitations apply.
-1 2.
-4SLB stationary RICE a.
+2SLB stationary RICE a.
+Reduce CO emissions by 58 percent or more; or b.
+Limit concentration of formaldehyde in the stationary RICE exhaust to 12 ppmvd or less at 15 percent O 2 .
+If you commenced construction or reconstruction between December 19, 2002 and June 15, 2004, you may limit concentration of formaldehyde to 17 ppmvd or less at 15 percent O 2 until June 15, 2007 Minimize the engine's time spent at idle and minimize the engine's startup time at startup to a period needed for appropriate and safe loading of the engine, not to exceed 30 minutes, after which time the non-startup emission limitations apply.
+2. 4SLB stationary a.
 Reduce CO emissions by 93 percent or more; or b.
-Limit concentration of formaldehyde in the stationary RICE exhaust to 14 ppmvd or less at 15 percent O 2 3.
-CI stationary RICE a.
-Reduce CO emissions by 70 percent or more; or b.
-Limit concentration of formaldehyde in the stationary RICE exhaust to 580 ppbvd or less at 15 percent O 2
+Limit concentration of formaldehyde in the stationary RICE exhaust to 14 ppmvd or less at 15 percent O2 b.
+Limit concentration of formaldehyde in the stationary RICE exhaust to 580 ppbvd or less at 15 percent O2